EverythingAsPlatform/ansible-website-deployer/README.md

 Website Deployer
 =========

-This role pulls executables from a repository, creates a container image and uploads it to a configured image repository.
-It also contains tasks for pulling the image and creating a container from the image.
+This role pulls ASP.NET 4.8 executables from a repository, creates a container image and uploads it to a configured image repository.
+It also contains tasks for creating a namespace in a Kubernetes cluster, pulling the image and creating a container from the image.
 It also creates associated network components to make the website available for users.

 Requirements
 ------------